informed-governance-project/NISINP/docs/installation.rst

     poetry manage.py compilemessages

+The theme (CSS, icons, etc.) of the sofware will be under the ``theme`` folder as a Git submodule.
+You can replace it by your own.
+Currently two themes are available:

+- https://github.com/informed-governance-project/default-theme (default theme, used for ILR Luxembourg)
+- https://github.com/informed-governance-project/serimabe-theme (theme for IBPT.be)

 JavaScript
 ``````````

 .. code-block:: bash

     git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.12.0

 at the end of the `~/.bashrc`